Purely periodic continued fractions and graph-directed iterated function systems: Introduction

 The structure of our paper is as follows: in~\S\ref{ref2} we define abstract continued fractions as codes over a certain structure~$\widetilde\Sigma$ that is a multi-node enlargement of the monoid $\Sigma$ of all nonnegative matrices in the extended modular group.
 We describe how choosing appropriate unimodular intervals in the real projective line converts an abstract continued fraction into a dual pair of graph-directed IFS, which in turn determine a dual pair of Gauss-type maps.
-We conclude the section by stating our main technical tool, Theorem~\ref{ref17}.
-In~\S\ref{ref13} we provide a detailed example, which is intended to display the delicate points of our construction.
+In Remark~\ref{ref34} we briefly sketch how our approach compares with the more familiar natural extension construction, and we conclude the section by stating our main technical tool, Theorem~\ref{ref17}.
+In~\S\ref{ref13} we provide two detailed examples, the simple one of the Farey map and a much more involved one, which is intended to display all delicate points of the construction.
 In~\S\ref{ref24} we prove Theorem~\ref{ref17}, and in~\S\ref{ref25} we state and prove the ``slow'' part of Theorem~\ref{ref3}, namely Theorem~\ref{ref19}.
 In~\S\ref{ref26} we treat the Schweiger jump operator, which had been previously encountered in~\S\ref{ref13}, and prove Theorem~\ref{ref22}, thus obtaining the ``fast'' part of Theorem~\ref{ref3}.
-We conclude the paper by applying our results to the maps of Corollary~\ref{ref4}.
+We conclude the paper by applying our results to the maps~(2)--(5) of Corollary~\ref{ref4}.